Tibolte/HamburgerMenuDrawable/README.md

 ## License

-MenuCrossDrawable is available under the MIT license.
+HamburgerMenuDrawable is available under the MIT license.
 See the LICENSE file for more info.